machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 ### `move_to_episode`
 Moves execution to the next episode or to a specific episode.

-**What it does**
-- Signals Ghostwriter to change workflow execution to another episode.
-- Moves to the next episode when no identifier is provided.
-- Targets a specific episode when an ID is supplied.
-- Uses an internal exception-based mechanism to trigger navigation.
+**Description**
+Use this tool to control episode-based workflow navigation.
+If no ID is supplied, Ghostwriter advances to the next episode.
+If an ID is provided, execution jumps directly to that episode.

 **Features**
-- Supports branching and controlled multi-episode flows.
+- Supports sequential workflow progression.
+- Supports explicit jumps to a named episode.
-- Works for both sequential progression and explicit episode jumps.
+- Useful for branching and guided workflow control.
-- Provides a simple control mechanism for Act orchestration.
+- Designed for Act orchestration rather than data retrieval.

 **Input parameters**
 - `id` *(string, optional)*: ID of the episode to move to.
 If omitted, Ghostwriter moves to the next episode.